embroider-build/embroider/packages/addon-shim/README.md

 This option _only_ works in non-embroider builds.
 Under embroider, apps just won't import the parts of your addon they don't want.

+## addon-shim command

+The `addon-shim` command helps with common tasks in v2 addons.

+- linking up a test application that is embedded within your addon's repo
+- synchronizing `devDependencies` from an embedded test application out into your addon's actual package.json

+(You can avoid the need for both of these if you keep your addon and its test app as separate packages in a monorepo instead.)

 ## Contributing

 See the top-level CONTRIBUTING.md in this monorepo.